Ordinarily, students are accepted into the program three times a year to begin their studies in the Fall, Spring or Summer semester.

 To be eligible, applicants must present:

 - Acceptable scores in the Graduate Record Examination (GRE) or the Miller Analogies Test (MAT).
 Note: This requirement is waived for applicants that already possess a master's degree (in any field).
-It may be waived for applicants that have a cumulative GPA of 3.5 or higher.
+It also may be waived for applicants that have a cumulative GPA of 3.5 or higher.

 - Three letters of recommendation using the La Salle recommendation form.
 This should include a college professor who can assess the applicant's academic qualifications and abilities as well as a supervisor who can assess the applicant's professional qualifications, abilities, and motivation for enrolling in this program.

-- Work experience (paid or volunteer) in an area related to marriage and family therapy
+- Work experience (paid or volunteer) in an area related to marriage and family therapy or the mental health field.

 - A personal statement that includes the following: